AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 :ada:`V` has the same value as the *delta*.

-Attributes: :ada:`'Fore` and :ada:`'Aft`
+Attributes: :ada:`Fore` and :ada:`Aft`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ada:`'Fore` and :ada:`'Aft` attributes indicate the number of characters or digits needed for displaying a value in decimal representation.
+The :ada:`Fore` and :ada:`Aft` attributes indicate the number of characters or digits needed for displaying a value in decimal representation.
 To be more
 precise:

-- The :ada:`'Fore` attribute refers to the digits before the decimal point and it returns the number of digits plus one for the sign indicator (which is either :ada:`-` or space), and it's always at least two.
+- The :ada:`Fore` attribute refers to the digits before the decimal point and it returns the number of digits plus one for the sign indicator (which is either :ada:`-` or space), and it's always at least two.

-- The :ada:`'Aft` attribute returns the number of decimal digits that is needed to represent the delta after the decimal point.
+- The :ada:`Aft` attribute returns the number of decimal digits that is needed to represent the delta after the decimal point.

 Let's see an example: